Johanne101/holberton-system_engineering-devops/0x13-firewall/README.md

 sylvain@ubuntu$
 ```
 <p>
-We can see that the connection never succeeds, so after some time I just use ctrl+c to kill the process.
+We can see that the connection never succeeds, so after some time I just use `ctrl+c` to kill the process.

 This can be used not just for this exercise, but for any debugging situation where two pieces of software need to communicate over sockets.

-Note that the school network is filtering outgoing connections (via a network-based firewall), so you might not be able to interact with certain ports on servers outside of the school network.
-To test your work on web-01, please perform the test from outside of the school network, like from your web-02 server.
-If you SSH into your web-02 server, the traffic will be originating from web-02 and not from the school’s network, bypassing the firewall.
+Note that the school network is filtering outgoing connections (via a network-based firewall), so you might not be able to interact
+with certain ports on servers outside of the school network.

+To test your work on `web-01`, please perform the test from outside of the school network, like from your `web-02` server.
+If you SSH into your `web-02` server, the traffic will be originating from web-02 and not from the school’s network, bypassing the firewall.
 </p>

 ## Warning!